 The Company has a Whistle Blowing Policy which sets the framework to encourage the reporting in good faith of serious concerns or escalate serious matters on a confidential basis without fear of reprisal, dismissal, or discriminatory treatment.
-The Whistle-Blowing Policy provides procedures to validate concerns and for investigation to be carried out independently.
-The employees of the Group are aware of the existence of the Whistle-Blowing Policy as it had been incorporated in the employee's handbook.
+The Whistle Blowing Policy provides procedures to validate concerns and for investigation to be carried out independently.
+The AC is responsible for oversight and monitoring whistleblowing.
+The employees of the Group are aware of the existence of the Whistle Blowing Policy as it had been incorporated in the employee's handbook.

 The Board recognises the importance of maintaining a system of internal controls.
-The Company has outsourced its internal audit functions to independent internal auditors, Paul Wan & Co for FY2020.
+The Company has outsourced its internal audit functions to independent internal auditors, Paul Wan & Co for FY2021.